Increasing your customer intelligence leads to better business outcomes.

 Executives recognize the value of customer intelligence to their success today.

 A 2019 IAB Winterberry Group study found spending on analytics, modeling, and segmentation technology reached $7.8 billion in 2019.
 That’s up 10% from 2018.

 But 2020 Gartner research found just 54% of marketing-related decisions are being made by business leaders with customer analytics.
 In short, that’s a waste of valuable data.

 “Though CMOs understand the importance of applying analytics throughout the marketing organization, many struggle to quantify the relationship between insights gathered and their company’s bottom line,” Gartner Sr. Director Analyst Lizzy Foo Kune noted.

-First-party data is clearly a powerful resource.
-And an increasingly important one.
+First-party data is clearly a powerful business resource.
+(And an increasingly vital one.)